apache/flink/docs/apis/streaming_guide.md

 ### Docker containers for connectors

 A Docker container is provided with all the required configurations for test running the connectors of Apache Flink.
 The servers for the message queues will be running on the docker container while the example topology can be run on the user's computer.
-The only exception is Flume, more can be read about this issue in the [Flume section](#flume).

 #### Installing Docker
 The official Docker installation guide can be found [here](https://docs.docker.com/installation/).